SimonBiggs/electronfactors/README.md

 Your custom import script needs to be called within the [`01 Model -- Load, parameterise, and cache.ipynb`](http://nbviewer.ipython.org/github/SimonBiggs/electronfactors/blob/master/demo/01%20Model%20--%20Load%2C%20parameterise%2C%20and%20cache.ipynb) notebook after the `convert_merge()` function and before the `parameterise()` function.

-An example of a utlitiy I made for pulling the insert shapes directly from the XiO server within our centre can be found here (please note this example is minimally tested and will likely need adaptation and bug fixing):
+An example of a utlitiy I made for pulling the insert shapes directly from the XiO server within our centre can be found here (please note this example is intended as an example only, it is minimally tested and will likely need adaptation and bug fixing):

  * http://nbviewer.ipython.org/github/SimonBiggs/electronfactors/blob/master/historical_exploration_and_measurement/scripts/xio.ipynb